 How to add images

-Drag and drop them into your draft post, or upload a new file by clicking on the Image icon:
+Drag and drop them into your draft post, or upload an image by clicking on the Image icon:

 Tip: Undecided on what image to use on your post?
-Click "Search for an image" and you'll be able search and insert free photos from Unsplash directly from the Substack editor.
+Click "Search" and you'll be able search and insert free photos from Unsplash directly from the Substack editor.

 How to add a GIF